AliSoftware/alisoftware.github.io/_posts/2016-07-25-closure-capture-1.md

 * Pickachu was created;
 * then the closure only captured a **reference** to the `pokemon` variable, not the actual Pickachu pokemon/value the variable contained.
-* So when `pokemon` was assigned a new value `"Mewtwo"` later, Pikachu was not strongly referenced by anyone anymore and got released right away.
+* So when `pokemon` was assigned a new value `"MewTwo"` later, Pikachu was not strongly referenced by anyone anymore and got released right away.
-* But the `pokemon` _variable_ (holding the `"Mewtwo"` pokemon at that time) was still strongly referenced by the closure
+* But the `pokemon` _variable_ (holding the `"MewTwo"` pokemon at that time) was still strongly referenced by the closure
 * So that's the pokemon that was printed when the closure was executed one second later
-* And that Mewtwo pokemon was only released once the closure was executed then released by GCD.
+* And that MewTwo pokemon was only released once the closure was executed then released by GCD.

 ## Mixing it all

 So… did you catch it all?
 I know, there's a lot to get there…

-Here is a more contrieved example (back with `Int` value type) mixing both the value evaluated and captured at closure creation — thanks to a capture list — and the variable reference captured and evaluated at closure evaluation:
+Here is a more contrieved example mixing both the value evaluated and captured at closure creation — thanks to a capture list — and the variable reference captured and evaluated at closure evaluation:

 ```swift
 func demo7() {